swxben/swxben.Windows.Forms/README.md

     // search.SelectedItem is the selected Person object

 `GenericDetailedListSearchDialog` has a `FixWidth()` method which increases the width of the dialog based on the width of the items in the list.

+### GenericDetailedListSearchMultiSelectDialog

+Subclass of `GenericDetailedListSearchDialog` which enabled multiple selections and adds a `IEnumerable<T> SelectedItems` accessor.
+Note that the `SelectedItem` setter throws a `NotImplementedException`.

 #### StringListSearchDialog